-Dear Parents of Grade 5 Students.
+Dear Parents of Grade 2 Students,

-Welcome to Grade 5.
+Welcome to Grade 2.
 We trust that you will find this guide informative and helpful.
-It is intended to give you an overview of what to expect in Grade 5 and to help you and your child prepare for the year.
+It is intended to give you an overview of Grade 2 and to help you and your child prepare for and settle into this grade level.
+You can use this handbook in addition to the general information provided in the Lower School Parent and Student Handbook.

-As the Grade 5 Homeroom Teachers, we will communicate with you on a regular basis throughout the year.
+The grade level teachers will communicate with you on a regular basis throughout the year.
 We will also be inviting you to visit the school to celebrate your child's learning and progress at regular intervals.

-Please do not hesitate to contact us if you have any need for clarification or further information.
-It is our hope that we can build a partnership this year through keeping all channels between home and school as open as possible.
+It is our hope that we can build a partnership this year through keeping all possible channels between home and school as open as possible.

 We look forward to working closely with you this year.
+Please do not hesitate to contact your child's teacher if you have any need for clarification or further information.